CoderChirag/DevOps-Learning/readme.md

 -   After creating a new Ubuntu 18.04 server (on Physical Machine, **not** on vagrant VM), you should take some configuration steps as part of an initial server setup in order to increase security and facilitate management later.
 -   For the details of the Initial Server Setup when using a physical machine instead of a Vagrant VM, go to [ubuntu-server-setup branch](https://github.com/CoderChirag/DevOps-Learning/tree/ubuntu-server-setup)

+# 6. UFW Essentials: Common Firewall Rules and Commands

+-   **UFW (uncomplicated firewall)** is a firewall configuration tool that runs on top of `iptables`, included by default within Ubuntu distributions.
+-   It provides a streamlined interface for configuring common firewall use cases via the command line.

+For detailed study of _UFW_ refer to the [ufw branch](https://github.com/CoderChirag/DevOps-Learning/tree/ufw)

-# 6. Apache Web Server
+# 7. Apache Web Server

 ## Introduction